microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/healthmonitoring-healthmonitoringroot-list-alerts.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the list of the Microsoft Entra scenario monitoring [alert](../resources/healthmonitoring-alert.md) objects and their properties from the past 30 days.
+Get the list of the Microsoft Entra health monitoring [alert](../resources/healthmonitoring-alert.md) objects and their properties from the past 30 days.

 ## Permissions